gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

   // metadata is the metadata of the resource. teleport.header.v1.Metadata metadata = 4;
   // spec is the spec of the resource.
-  AutoupdateConfigSpec spec = 7;
+  AutoUpdateConfigSpec spec = 7;
 }

-// AutoupdateConfigSpec is the spec for the autoupdate config. message AutoupdateConfigSpec {
+// AutoUpdateConfigSpec is the spec for the autoupdate config. message AutoUpdateConfigSpec {
   // agent_autoupdate specifies whether agent autoupdates are enabled. bool agent_autoupdate = 1;
   // agent_schedules specifies schedules for updates of grouped agents.
-  AgentAutoupdateSchedules agent_schedules = 3;
+  AgentAutoUpdateSchedules agent_schedules = 3;
 }

-// AgentAutoupdateSchedules specifies update scheduled for grouped agents. message AgentAutoupdateSchedules {
+// AgentAutoUpdateSchedules specifies update scheduled for grouped agents. message AgentAutoUpdateSchedules {
-  // regular schedules for non-critical versions. repeated AgentAutoupdateGroup regular = 1;
+  // regular schedules for non-critical versions. repeated AgentAutoUpdateGroup regular = 1;
-  // critical schedules for urgently needed versions. repeated AgentAutoupdateGroup critical = 2;
+  // critical schedules for urgently needed versions. repeated AgentAutoUpdateGroup critical = 2;
 }

-// AgentAutoupdateGroup specifies the update schedule for a group of agents. message AgentAutoupdateGroup {
+// AgentAutoUpdateGroup specifies the update schedule for a group of agents. message AgentAutoUpdateGroup {
   // name of the group
   string name = 1;
   // days to run update